Hackathon Facilitation

 upper secondary schools embarked on

-an eye-opening journey,
+an eye-opening journey, participating in

 two "Eduhacks".